NVIDIA/NVFlare/docs/getting_started.rst

 Supported Operating Systems
 ---------------------------
 - Linux
-- OSX (Note: some dependencies are not compatible)
+- OSX (Note: some optional dependencies are not compatible, such as tenseal and openmined.psi)

 Python Version
 --------------